Lukas-Heiligenbrunner/OpenMediaCenter/README.md

 ## Contact
 Any contribution is appreciated.
-Feel free to contact me (lukas.heiligenbrunner@gmail.com), open an issue or request a new featur.
+Feel free to contact me (lukas.heiligenbrunner@gmail.com), open an issue or request a new feature.